emarsden/pg-el/README.md

 - [Google Spanner](https://cloud.google.com/spanner): tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
-Spanner is only partly PostgreSQL compatible, for example refusing to create tables that do not have a primary key.
+Spanner has only limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
 It also does not for example support the `CHR` and `MD5` functions, row expressions, and WHERE clauses without a FROM clause.

+- [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) version 23-4 has very limited
+  PostgreSQL compatibility.
+For example, an empty query string leads to a hung connection, and the system tables that we query to obtain the list of tables in the current database are not implemented.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, CitusData.
-You may however encounter difficulties with TLS connections, because most PostgreSQL client libraries (in particular the official client library libpq) use OpenSSL for TLS support, whereas Emacs uses GnuTLS.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+You may however encounter difficulties with TLS connections, as noted above.

 It does not work with the ClickHouse database, whose PostgreSQL support is too limited (no implementation of the `pg_types` system table, no support for basic SQL commands such as `SET`).